GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 gerrit.replicateOnStartup
 :	If true, replicates to all remotes on startup to ensure they
 	are in-sync with this server.
-By default, true.
+By default, false.

 gerrit.autoReload
 :	If true, automatically reloads replication destinations and settings